celestiaorg/docs/how-to-guides/celestia-app-security.md

 ```

 ::: tip
-You can add more IP list from the db, not adding more list will create more overhead: [Cyber Crime IP DB](https://iplists.firehol.org/)
+You can add additional IP lists from the database, but keep in mind that adding too many lists may increase overhead and affect performance [Cyber Crime IP DB](https://iplists.firehol.org/)
 :::

 Make the script executable: